-We currently only offer a Stocks & Shares ISA.
-This is something we hope to bring to our product range in the future.
+We currently only offer a Stocks & Shares ISA for over 18s.
+We hope to bring Junior ISAs to our product range in the future.

 A GIA is a simple way to hold your investments, unlike a Pension and ISA, a GIA offers no tax benefits.
-Any investment held inside a GIA will be subject to Income Tax at your marginal tax rate and Capital Gains Tax on any growth on the underlying investment over the annual Capital Gains Tax allowance of £12,000 (2019/20).
+Any investment held inside a GIA may be subject to Income Tax and/or Capital Gains Tax.

 Unlike a Pension and ISA, the GIA has no Annual or Lifetime Allowance restrictions.
-This can be beneficial if you have used up your yearly ISA and Pension allowance of £20,000 and £40,000 respectively (2019/20).
+This can be beneficial if you have used up your yearly ISA and Pension allowance.

 We offer a restricted self-invested personal pension (SIPP), a flexible and tax efficient product.
 Your pension with us would be invested in one of our investment portfolios, with every contribution we claim basic rate tax relief from HMRC.